joofsh/geofsh/README.md

 ## Usage

 This gem allows you to easily add latitude and longitude to form fields.
-To any form input fields, simply add the css id "latitude" and "longitude" and those fields will automatically be filled with geolocation data.
-If you would like fields to be hidden when geolocation fails, simply add the class "geoloc-hide" to the input field.
+To any form input fields, simply add the element id "latitude" and "longitude" and those fields will automatically be filled with geolocation data.
+If you would like fields to be hidden when geolocation fails, simply add the element class "geoloc-hide" to the input field.

 To include geofsh geolocation for a specific page, include the geofsh javascript file: